 If I would use only a few adjectives to describe myself, I would choose these additional words:

 - Happy - I am quite joyful most of the time.
 If I am not in a blissful state, it is usually because of actual difficulties in my life.
 If those are bad enough, which happened many times, I still cannot stay sad for too long.
 It feels like I can not allow myself melancholy.
-Usually, I quickly find ways to force myself out of sadness by action or radical material changes.
-Luckily for me, I started practicing prolonged meditations (zazen, pranayama, kundalini, etc.) early in youth and had the time of my life, staring at empty walls.
+Usually, I quickly find ways to force myself out of sadness through action or radical material changes.
+Luckily for me, I started practicing prolonged meditations (zazen, pranayama, kundalini, etc.) early in my youth and had the time of my life, staring at empty walls.

 - Sensitive - in some cases overly so.
-I used to have an extreme color sensitivity, to the point that I could wear only achromatic clothing for some periods of my life, was annoyed by paint on buildings, and so on.
+I used to have extreme color sensitivity, to the point that I could wear only achromatic clothing for some periods of my life, was annoyed by paint on buildings, and so on.
 Once, I painted my walls black, another time - my blond hair.
 I had periods of white walls and attire.
-Till this day, you can notice these tendencies in my clothing and minimal home decoration.
+To this day, you can notice these tendencies in my clothing and minimal home decoration.
 On top of that, I can be inexplicably sensitive to some words, and especially facial expressions.